Frequently Asked Questions

 We definitely understand the frustration that would result from catching a big legal wild fish that can’t be submitted.
 It’s basically the same frustration when you catch a wild fish in a “selective fishery” area.
 No matter which way the decision were made, some people would be unhappy about it.But these are the rules, and they reflect a lot of thinking and discussion by a lot of serious salmon fishers.

-Q: If I catch a large legal wild salmon, can I at least enter it for the “Mystery Fish” prize?
+Q: If I catch a large legal wild salmon, can I at least enter it for a “Mystery Fish” prize?

 Q: Does the entire fin have to have been clipped off cleanly?
 What if there’s a bit still there?